Anti-Mask League of San Francisco

-The Anti-Mask League was an organization formed in San Francisco, California to protest an ordinance which required people in that city to wear masks during the 1918 influenza pandemic.
+The Anti-Mask League was an organization formed in San Francisco, California, United States to protest an ordinance which required people in that city to wear masks during the 1918 influenza pandemic.
 The ordinance it protested lasted less than one month before being repealed.
-Due to the short period of the league's existence, its exact membership is difficult to determine; however, an estimated 4,000–5,000 citizens showed up to a meeting to protest the second ordinance in January 1919.
+Due to the short period of the league's existence, its exact membership is difficult to determine; however, an estimated 4,500 citizens showed up to a meeting to protest the second ordinance in January 1919.

 Background

-Cases of the Spanish flu began to appear in San Francisco during the fall of 1918.
+Cases of the 1918 influenza began to appear in San Francisco during the fall of 1918.
 The first documented case was in late September; by mid-October, the city had more than 2,000 cases (~400 per 100,000).
 The city's Board of Health enacted various measures to try to curb the disease, such as banning gatherings, closing schools and theaters, and warning citizens to avoid crowds.
 Professions that served customers (including barbers, hotel and rooming house employees, bank tellers, druggists, store clerks) were required to wear masks.
 On October 25, the city passed an ordinance requiring everyone in San Francisco to wear a mask while in public or when in a group of two or more people, except at mealtime.

 Initial compliance with the mask ordinance was high with an estimated 80% of people wearing masks in public.
 The Red Cross sold masks at the ferry terminal for incoming passengers.
 Anyone who failed to wear a mask or wore it improperly was charged with disturbing the peace, warned, and for subsequent violations fined or jailed.
 The city health officer and the mayor both paid fines for not wearing masks at a boxing match.

 The mask ordinance was annulled effective November 21, 1918; however, when cases of the flu began to increase again, a new ordinance mandating masks took effect January 17, 1919.